 How Much Can I Contribute?

-The maximum contribution you can make to your Health Care Reimbursement Account in 2021 is $2,750 (subject to IRS regulations).
+The maximum contribution you can make to your Health Care Reimbursement Account in 2025 is $3,300 (subject to IRS regulations).
 The minimum contribution is $130.
 Your contributions will be deducted pre-tax from your pay.
-However, if you enroll in the Duke Basic medical plan, the contribution made by Duke, which is described on page 5, is not included in this limit.
-If your spouse is enrolled in a Health Savings Account (HSA), you are not eligible to participate in a Health Care Reimbursement Account.
+However, if you enroll in the Duke Basic medical plan, the contribution made by Duke is not included in this limit.
+If you or your spouse are enrolled in a Health Savings Account (HSA), you are not eligible to participate in a Health Care Reimbursement Account.

 Whose Health Care Expenses Can I Pay For?